 \section{Conclusions and future directions}

-In this paper, we perform the derivation of the differential equation on the instanton partition function at a special point in the parameter space using the method of NPDS equations, and identify the differential equations with the BPZ equations in the Liouville field theory.
+In this paper, we perform the derivation of the differential equation on the instanton partition function at a special point in the parameter space using the method of NPDS equations and identify the differential equations with the BPZ equations in the Liouville field theory.
 Therefore, we confirm the main assertion of the BPS/CFT correspondence.
 It is interesting to notice that this application of NPDS equations is complementary to the study of chiral trace relations in \cite{Jeong:2019fgx}, where parameters are taken to be generic.

 There are several obvious generalizations of our paper.
-First of all, it is natural to consider the general degenerate fields with conformal dimension $\Delta_{(m,n)}$, and derive the differential equation of order $mn$ on the instanton partition function.
+First of all, it is natural to consider the general degenerate fields with conformal dimension $\Delta_{(m,n)}$ and derive the differential equation of order $mn$ on the instanton partition function.
 The computation will be unavoidably lengthy, but the basic idea is the same.
-To simplify the derivation, it is sometimes useful to consider the NPDS equations of both fundamental and non-fundamental qq-characters.
+To simplify the derivation, it is sometimes useful to consider the NPDS equations of both fundamental and nonfundamental qq-characters.

-We can also generalize the discussion to the $U(N)$ superconformal linear quiver gauge theories.
+We can also generalize the discussion to the $\mathrm{U}(N)$ superconformal linear quiver gauge theories.
 However, from the knowledge of corresponding Toda field theory, we do not expect to obtain a differential equation on the instanton partition function.
-Instead, the equations derived from the NPDS equations will generally relate the instanton partition function with expectation values of certain BPS observables.
-Only if we take the Nekrasov-Shatashvili limit can we get an differential equation on the instanton partition function.
-The non-conformal $A_2$-quiver $SU(3)$ gauge theory and the degenerate irregular conformal block in the $A_2$ Toda field theory were studied in \cite{Jeong:2017pai} along this direction.
-The detailed discussion on general quiver will appear in a separate paper.
+Instead, the equations derived from the NPDS equations will generally relate the instanton partition function with the expectation values of certain BPS observables.
+Only if we take the Nekrasov-Shatashvili limit can we get a differential equation on the instanton partition function.
+The nonconformal $A_2$-quiver $\mathrm{SU}(3)$ gauge theory and the degenerate irregular conformal block in the $A_2$ Toda field theory were studied in \cite{Jeong:2017pai} along this direction.
+The detailed discussion on the general quiver will appear in a separate paper.

 In spite of the successful application of the NPDS equations to derive the BPZ equations, there are still some open problems.
 From the point of view of conformal field theory, it is equally good to choose any one of the fields to be degenerate, and we have the BPZ equation for every choice.
-In the corresponding four-dimensional theory, we need to tune the parameters in the following way for arbitrary $i=0,\cdots,r$,
+In the corresponding four-dimensional theory, we need to tune the parameters in the following way for arbitrary $i=0,\cdots,r$: